-Planning a family vacation?
-Berlin is a wonderful city to explore, both for kids and the young at heart,.
-There are lots of fun activities to make the whole family happy.
+Planning a family vacation to Germany?
+Berlin is a wonderful city to explore, both for kids and the young at heart.
+The city's reputation for über-hip clubs and rough edges misses the fact that it also has lots of fun activities to make the whole family happy.

 A visit to the Berlin Zoo is the perfect activity for the whole family.
 It is the oldest zoo in Germany and proud to present the world's largest number of species.
 Every visit you are guaranteed to see loads of animals with the gleaming emblems of companies around EuropaCenter hanging overhead in this intercity zoo.